Feyerabend/ABC80/abc802/README.md

 ### Scruss[^scruss]

+I have kept the original program as close as possible.
+The only thing that was changed was the timing, as necessary.
+However, the restriction to a syntactical alignment is troublesome as no one, even then in the 80's, would make a program without adopting internal speedups in available BASIC, such as using integer where possible instead of the always slower floating point.
+At least if it was known to the programmer.

 * [SCRUSS.BAS](SCRUSS.BAS) Original program.
-* [SCRUSS2.BAS](SCRUSS2.BAS) .. changed timing for ABC802.
+* [SCRUSS2.BAS](SCRUSS2.BAS) Changed timing for ABC802.

 [^scruss]: https://scruss.com/blog/2020/12/17/bench64-a-new-basic-benchmark-index-for-8-bit-computers/

 ### Mandelbrot Set[^mandel]

 A traditional benchmark for programming languages have been the Mandelbrot set.
+Especially when colours are present, it shows speed in zooming and the spread of colours in the palette.

 * [MANDEL1.BAS](MANDEL1.BAS) Plotted with `TX POINT`.
 Adopted from ZX81 sample.
 * [MANDEL2.BAS](MANDEL2.BAS) Printed with characters.
 This seems to have been written for an emulator (e.g. some